 6. Morals are Still in Style

 Finally, one of the best things you can do to monetize your homestead is, to be honest, a hard worker, and a fair businessman or businesswoman.
 No one likes to deal with someone that is out to hustle them.
 NO ONE!

-So be honest with your customers.
+Be honest with your customers.
 If your crop didn’t do as well this year, then tell them.
 If you sell an animal to them and it dies almost immediately, then try to reach a compromise with them.

-Basically, follow the Golden Rule and treat others like you would want to be treated if you were the customer purchasing a product.
+Follow the Golden Rule and treat others like you would want to be treated if you were the customer purchasing a product.

 And I will share from personal experience, most people will do business where they are treated right.
 I avoid many big box stores and restaurants because they act like you don’t matter.

-But give me a store that will still help you to your car with your bags, a restaurant that won’t scowl when a family of 5 comes in to dine because we order more food, or a small farmer that will stand by his product, then I’ll shop with them all day long regardless of how convenient other places may be.
+However, give me a store that will still help you to your car with your bags, a restaurant that won’t scowl when a family of 5 comes in to dine because we order more food, or a small farmer that will stand by his product, then I’ll shop with them all day long regardless of how convenient other places may be.

-So if your customers can trust you and your product and know that you will be honest and fair with them, then you’ll be surprised how fast good word of mouth will travel and help your business to grow.
+If your customers can trust you and your product and know that you will be honest and fair with them, then you’ll be surprised how fast good word of mouth will travel and help your business to grow.

 Well, those are 6 steps to help you get started with monetizing your business.
 Realize that not every monetization effort will work.

-But if you keep trying and run an honest business with a good product or service, people will eventually draw to it because unfortunately, quality products and pleasant people are not things you can find everywhere anymore.
+Still, if you keep trying and run an honest business with a good product or service, people will eventually draw to it because unfortunately, quality products and pleasant people are not things you can find everywhere anymore.